 So finally, we decided to use clamps for measurements, in order to always keep the same strength on the keys and have repeatable measurements.

 How to analyze an input impedance curve?

 The amplitude of the input impedance has several peaks which correspond to the resonance frequencies of the instrument.
 For example, the following figure shows the input impedance measured on a trumpet with no valves pressed in.
 With that fingering, the notes that can be played by the musician are the series of concert notes Bb2 (233 Hz), F3 (349 Hz), Bb3 (466 Hz), D4 (587 Hz), F4 (698 Hz).
-We can see on the figure that the frequency of the peaks correspond to the frequency of the playable notes.
-So if we measure the input impedance of this trumpet for the other fingerings, we can directly know if the instrument is in tune or not without playing it.
+We can see in the figure that the frequency of the peaks correspond to the frequency of the playable notes.
+So if we measure the input impedance of this trumpet for the other fingerings, we will know directly if the instrument is in tune or not without playing it.

 Eveno 2012 : Pauline Eveno: L’impédance d’entrée pour l’aide à la facture des instruments de musique à vent : mesures, modèles et lien avec les fréquences de jeu, Thèse de l'Université Paris 6, 2012

 Dalmont & Le Roux 2018: Jean-Pierre Dalmont et Jean-Christophe Le Roux: A new impedance sensor for wind instruments, The Journal of the Acoustical Society of America 123, 3014 (2008)